Let’s talk topsoil for a moment. It’s the unsung hero of our gardens, but how much do you really know about topsoil and its uses?

 General purpose topsoil will usually be rich enough in nutrients for plant growth but may contain lumps and gravel.

-This soil is sometimes available in different screen sizes, however, at Eco, our general purpose topsoil is available in 15-20mm screen size which is a little too course to use directly under turf, as it can leave lumps and lead to complaints down the line.
+This soil is sometimes available in different screen sizes, however, at Eco, our general purpose topsoil is available in 15-20mm screen size which is a little too coarse to use directly under turf, as it can leave lumps and lead to complaints down the line.

 Premium grade topsoil is the best quality available.
 It will be free from weeds, biotoxins, twigs and gravel.
 Premium topsoil will be high in nutrients and is sometimes deliberately enriched.
 This type of topsoil is perfect for anything which needs help to establish, such as seeds, turf and even growing flowers for shows.
 Some plant nurseries use this grade of topsoil for potting their plants rather than compost (so it must be good!).

 At Eco, our premium topsoil is 10mm, this is the screen size of topsoil which is recommended for laying turf on since it’s finer and less lumpy than the general purpose topsoil.
-Using this grade of topsoil for laying your turf on will result in healthy, well-rooted turf (provided the lawn is properly cared for once laid), which isn’t lumpy and bumpy underfoot.
+Using this grade of topsoil for laying your turf on, will result in healthy, well-rooted turf (provided the lawn is properly cared for once laid), which isn’t lumpy and bumpy underfoot.

 Before you go shopping for your topsoil, you need to know which grade you need.
 To know this, you need to know what you’re using the topsoil for.
 If you are filling large holes (maybe you want to fill in an old pond) you can opt for economy topsoil.
 If you are laying turf, or you are a keen gardener opt for premium topsoil.

 The RHS suggest you should inspect your topsoil before you buy it.
-A good supplier will be able to send you sample on request and be able to answer simple questions about their products, such as the source of their topsoil.
+A good supplier will be able to send you samples on request and be able to answer simple questions about their products, such as the source of their topsoil.

 The British Standard for soil is BS:3882: 2015.
 If you see this on a product you can buy with confidence.